Week 7: The Book of Abraham

 - “Translation and Historicity of the Book of Abraham,” Gospel Topics Essays.
 This article on the Church’s website addresses some of the difficult issues concerning the Joseph Smith Papyri.

-- Kerry Muhlestein, “Assessing the Joseph Smith Papyri: An Introduction to the Historiography of their Acquisitions, Translations, and Interpretations,” Interpreter: A Journal of Mormon Scripture 22 (2016): 17–49.
+- Kerry Muhlestein, “Assessing the Joseph Smith Papyri: An Introduction to the Historiography of their Acquisitions, Translations, and Interpretations,” Interpreter: A Journal of Latter-day Saint Faith and Scholarship 22 (2016): 17–49.

 - John Gee, A Guide to the Joseph Smith Papyri (Provo, Utah: FARMS, 2000); and “Some Puzzles from the Joseph Smith Papyri,” FARMS Review 20, no. 1 (2008): 113–37.